The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Building Diversity in Sociology and Science and Technology Studies Initiative

 As efforts to increase the diversity of both researchers and the researched in STEM have gained in prominence, the number of underrepresented graduate students working in Science and Technology Studies (STS) remains unacceptably low in the United States.
 While substantial resources have been allocated to address pipeline issues in STEM and to a lesser extent the social sciences, to our knowledge, few exist that specifically focus on training the next generation of STS scholars of color who can provide critical guidance and nuanced expertise on justice and equity concerns in STEM.
-The Sociology Department at UC Santa Cruz, with the Science & Justice Research Center, endeavors to better fulfill department and university missions by increasing the number of underrepresented graduate students in STEM and STS.
+We endeavor to better fulfill department and university missions by increasing the number of underrepresented graduate students in STEM and STS.
 In particular, we aim to create inclusive and innovative spaces that foster intellectual excellence in our fields and which further builds out academic associations that reflect the diversity of our state.

 Just Biomedicine